I am an Australian artist working in all media—my favourites being charcoal, watercolour, graphite, pen and ink.

-I have been drawing for as long as I can remember…… from about the age of three or four.
-My early memories are of collecting any scrap of clean white paper, from the cardboard inside shirt boxes, to a roll of butchers paper given to me by a generous relative, to draw on.
-This memory still stays with me, I still love the look of fresh new white paper.
+I have been involved in art for all of my life in some form or another since the age of 4 or 5.
+My early memories are of collecting any scraps of clean white paper to draw on, from the cardboard inside shirt boxes to a roll of butcher’s paper given to me by a generous relative.
+This memory stays with me; I still love the look of fresh white paper.
 Art has been a part of my life in one form or another ever since.

-A recent highlight is being accepted as a participating artist into the 2014 ‘Art Journey – Portraits and Figures’ hardcover book, an international publication produced by North Light Books.
-The book is a collection of portraits by artists chosen from all over the world.
+• being accepted as a participating artist into the ‘Art Journey – Portraits and Figures’ hardcover book, an international publication produced by the American publisher North Light Books.
+The book is a collection of portraits, chosen from submissions by artists from all over the world.

 • appearing in the French publication “The Art of Watercolour” magazine